- On the Farm

 Omega-3 or Omega Pro eggs have more Omega-3 than regular eggs.
 The feed contains ground flax seed, fish oil or other DHA sources, which results in the eggs having a higher Omega-3 and DHA content.

-Vitamin-Enriched eggs have more Vitamin E, Vitamin B12, and folacin than regular eggs.
+Vitamin-Enhanced eggs have more Vitamin E, Vitamin B12, and folacin than regular eggs.
 The hens are fed a traditional feed that contains higher levels of certain nutrients.

 Your egg carton can tell you a lot about the eggs inside.